 Ethernet is used to connect devices in a network and is one of the most popular forms of network connection.
 The reason why it gained so much popularity is because of its high speed, reliability, and security.
 For these reasons, it is widely used in local networks such as schools, offices, etc. Another reason for its high popularity is its affordable price and efficiency.
 With the advancement in network technology, ethernet has also evolved to deliver a higher level of performance.

 In this article, we saw what Ethernet is, its types, advantages, disadvantages, uses, and how it is different from WiFi.
+However, Ethernet has some drawbacks, including limited data transmission distance and vulnerability to electromagnetic disturbance.
+Overall, Ethernet is still an important technology for contemporary network connectivity, and its benefits exceed its drawbacks in most LAN uses.

 You may also like: